neuronsimulator/nrn/neuron/neuron/topology.rst

         is connected twice a Notice is printed on the standard error device saying that the section has been reconnected (the last connection takes precedence).
-To avoid the notice, disconnect the section first with the function "disconnect()".
+To avoid the notice, disconnect the section first with the function :func:`disconnect`.
 If sections are inadvertently connected in a loop, an error will be generated when the internal data structures are created and the user will be required to disconnect one of the sections forming the loop.